George Thorpe (Virginia colonist): Corn whiskey

+Death and legacy

+On 22 March 1622, George Thorpe and ten other settlers were killed at Berkeley Hundred in one of many coordinated Indian attacks led by Opechancanough against James River plantations; 347 English men, women and children died in what became known as the Indian massacre of 1622.
+The inventory of his estate is the earliest known inventory of a Virginia colonist's estate.
+Although Thorpe was survived by his sons William and John back in England, his kinsman Otto Thorpe became the first family member to sit in the lower house of the colonial legislature, six decades later.

-When George Thorpe was killed in 1622, the plans for the school were never revived.
-In 2000, the County of Henrico set up a marker showing the site of the proposed school.
+After Thorpe's death, plans for the school were never revived.
+In 2000, Henrico County erected a historical marker showing the site of the proposed school.
 The inscription says: "On April 3, 1620, The London Company hired George Thorpe to manage the land and tenants for the proposed "university and college" on 11,000 acres on the north bank of the James River above Henrico Town.
 The agricultural activities of the tenants supported the school, which was established to Christianize American Indian children and introduce them to English culture.
-Indian attackers killed Thorpe and 347 Virginia colonists on March 22, 1622 at the beginning of the Anglo-Powhatan Wars.
+Indian attackers killed Thorpe and 347 Virginia colonists on March 22, 1622, at the beginning of the Anglo-Powhatan Wars.
 The event brought an end to early efforts to establish a university and college in Henrico."